cdecker/lightning-rfc/01-messaging-crypto-and-init.md

 # BOLT #1: Message Format, Encryption, Authentication and Initialization

-All communications between Lightning nodes should be encrypted in order to provide confidentiality for all transcripts between nodes, and authenticated to avoid malicious interference.
-Each node has a known long-term identifier which is a public key on Bitcoin's `secp256k1` curve.
+All communications between Lightning nodes should be encrypted and authenticated in order to provide confidentiality for all transcripts between nodes, and authenticated to avoid malicious interference.
+Each node has a known long-term identifier which is a public key on Bitcoin's `secp256k1` curve, called the _Node ID_.
 This long-term public key is used within the protocol to establish an encrypted+authenticated connection with peers, and also to authenticate any information advertised on the behalf of a node.

 ## Communication Protocols

 This protocol is written with TCP in mind, but could use any ordered, reliable transport.

 The default TCP port is `9735`.
 This corresponds to hexadecimal `2607`, the unicode code point for LIGHTNING.<sup>[2](#reference-2)</sup>

 ## Message Format and Handling